tcsenpai/shellquest/LEVELS.md

 # LEVELS.md - Guide to Adding New Levels

 ## Introduction

-Terminal Escape is designed to be easily expandable with new levels.
+ShellQuest is designed to be easily expandable with new levels.
 This guide explains how to create and integrate new levels into the game.

 ## Level Structure